No need to worry about the Russell Wilson trade rumors, but his cap hit to the Seahawks is worth a look

 But, that would raise Wilson’s cap hits by roughly $6 million for each of the 2022 and 2023 seasons, to almost $43 million and $45 million.
 That’s a “kick-the-can-down-the-road’’ approach Seattle has usually avoided, but might be more tempting this year with the lowered overall cap number.

-But with Seattle already listed as having just $4.1 million in available cap space, it may be something for the Seahawks to consider.
-Seattle could also consider something similar for Wagner, and extensions for players such as Carlos Dunlap could also reduce 2021 cap hits and create room.
+But with Seattle already listed as having just $4.1 million in available cap space, it might be something for the Seahawks to consider.
+Seattle also could consider something similar for Wagner, and extensions for players such as Carlos Dunlap also could reduce 2021 cap hits and create room.

 Seattle did something similar with Wilson’s contract in 2017 when it needed some cap space to fit in left tackle Duane Brown at midseason, converting $6.26 million of salary to bonus, prorating it over the remaining three years, which created $4.1 million in cap room.